2020 United States House of Representatives elections in Alabama

 The 2020 United States House of Representatives elections in Alabama were held on November 3, 2020, to elect the seven U.S. representatives from the state of Alabama, one from each of the state's seven congressional districts.
 The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.

+Alabama held a simultaneous election to the Senate, where incumbent Doug Jones lost reelection to Tommy Tuberville in a landslide.

 Overview

 By district

 Results of the 2020 United States House of Representatives elections in Alabama by district:

 District 1

 The 1st district is home to the city of Mobile, and includes Washington, Mobile, Baldwin, Escambia and Monroe counties.
-The incumbent is Republican Bradley Byrne, who was re-elected with 63.2% of the vote in 2018, and announced on February 20, 2019, that he would seek the Republican nomination for U.S. Senate in 2020.
+The incumbent was Republican Bradley Byrne, who was re-elected with 63.2% of the vote in 2018, and announced on February 20, 2019, that he would seek the Republican nomination for U.S. Senate in 2020.